Grant Mitchell (Home and Away)

 Grant Mitchell is a fictional character from the Australian Channel Seven soap opera Home and Away, played by Craig McLachlan.
 Grant debuted on-screen during the episode airing on 9 February 1990.
 McLachlan had previously appeared on rival soap opera Neighbours playing Henry Ramsay.
 When his contract was due to be renewed, the Seven Network offered him a more flexible contract to appear in Home and Away, which McLachlan signed.
-Grant arrives in Summer Bay is a new teacher starting work at the local school.
+Grant arrives in Summer Bay as a new teacher starting work at the local school.
 Grant is described as a likeable teacher with a good rapport with his pupils.
 His unorthodox teaching methods land him with the nickname "Cool Mitch".